nylki/handgui/README.md

 * Disclaimer *
 This project is WIP.
 Which means, code might not work and might not be documented properly yet.
-Also part of the code will probably going to be rewritten or cleaned up and optimized in the future.
+Also part of the code is probably going to be rewritten or cleaned up and optimized in the future.